Status: Complete Python Coverage License

 Test Type Null Hypothesis (H₀) Alternative (H₁)

-Chi-square test Category distributions are the same Distributions differ across groups
+Chi-square test Category preferences are the same across groups Category preferences differ across groups

 In [37]: